 Refugees and immigrants are not the only victims of the President’s policies.
 American jobs and quality of life will also suffer.
 He seems to believe the future of energy is in coal, oil, and gas exploration and not in pursuit of renewables.
 He is willing to pollute our air and water to make us independent of foreign oil.
 But he ignores the fact that renewable energy is one of the fastest growing industries in America.
 Solar energy has already reached a price point that is competitive with energy produced from hydrocarbons.
 My home, for example, is powered 100% by renewable energy sources; and my monthly energy bill is actually less than it was before I converted from hydrocarbons.
 If the President merely took the lead of his predecessor who enabled the tripling of solar energy production during his term, President Trump could move us much closer to energy independence without the pitfalls of pollution.

 His further justification for the path he has chosen is another “truthful hyperbole.”
 He says he “will bring back jobs” to oil and gas producers and, most especially, to the collapsing coal industry.
 But it is the price of oil that triggers exploration and increased production.
 If America increased production, it could create a glut in the market, forcing a fall in oil prices and a drop in production.
 Recently, as the oil market has recovered from an historic low point, fewer than expected jobs were created; for the resources to turn up the spigot were already in place.
 Although the energy market has contributed greatly to job growth since the Great Recession, its volatility makes it an unreliable anchor for any job growth strategy.
 And the 12,000 coal miners currently out of work are dwarfed by the hundreds of thousands of workers now employed in the renewable energy industries.
-For example, California has over 500,000 people employed in its solar infrastructure.
+For example, California has over 500,000 people employed in its renewable energy infrastructure, of which solar is an ever-growing part.
 The President’s energy strategy will not create the number of jobs he promised.
 Besides, reprising the past at the expense of our future is not a worthwhile strategy.